MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/security.md

 2. Select the **Instances** tab, select an instance, and then select **Edit**.

 3. In the security settings, search for a specific security group, and then select **Next** > **Save**.

->[!TIP]
->To force an immediate synchronization between the Office 365 admin portal and model-driven apps in Dynamics 365:<br>
-1. Sign out of model-driven apps in Dynamics 365 and the Office 365 admin portal.<br>
-2. Close all open browsers used for model-driven apps in Dynamics 365 and the Office 365 admin portal.<br>
-3. Sign back in to model-driven apps in Dynamics 365 and the Office 365 admin portal.

 ## Additional info on security groups